1coderookie/BSB-LPB-LAN_EN/docs/chap12.md

 *The "BSB-LAN ESP32" adapter board, assembled.*

+This BSB-LAN adapter board is designed for the *30 pin* [ESP32 NodeMCU board from Joy-It](https://joy-it.net/en/products/SBC-NodeMCU-ESP32) (WROOM32 chip).
+The ESP32 adapter version can also be used with an [Olimex ESP32-OVB](https://www.olimex.com/Products/IoT/ESP32/ESP32-EVB/open-source-hardware) and can be plugged onto the ten pin UEXT connector of Olimex boards by adding a double row five pin socket (female pinheader, 2x5 pins, grid dimension 2.54mm) to the bottom side of the PCB.

+---

+#### 12.2.1.1 ESP32: NodeMCU "Joy-It"

-This BSB-LAN adapter board is designed for the 30 pin [ESP32 NodeMCU board from Joy-It](https://joy-it.net/en/products/SBC-NodeMCU-ESP32) (WROOM32 chip).
+This BSB-LAN adapter board is designed for the *30 pin* [ESP32 NodeMCU board from Joy-It](https://joy-it.net/en/products/SBC-NodeMCU-ESP32) (WROOM32 chip).
 A [user manual](https://joy-it.net/files/files/Produkte/SBC-NodeMCU-ESP32/SBC-NodeMCU-ESP32-Manual-20200320.pdf) is available for the board from the manufacturer.
 There are both the board-specific pinout scheme and a general guide to using ESP32 boards with the Arduino IDE!

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/ESP32+Adapter.jpeg">